InspectorCaracal/atheriz/README.md

 I created this to solve some of the issues I had with Evennia.

+This isn't meant as a knock against Evennia, btw, I love it a lot.

 Object creation and deletion is slow in Evennia, which limits ability to create lots of things on the fly.

-Because Evennia is single-threaded, you are limited with how much computation you can do on objects without slowing down the game.
+Because Evennia is single-threaded, you are limited in how much computation you can do on objects without slowing down the game.

 This uses flat files instead of a database, simplifying things and mitigating multithreading issues.